sanuamit/RESTURANT-WEBSITE/README.md

 Food Restaurant - Satisfy Your Cravings! 🍔🍕🍣

-Welcome to Food Restaurant, your go-to destination for a delightful dining experience! 🍽️🍷
+Welcome to Food Restaurant Website, your go-to destination for a delightful dining experience! 🍽️🍷

 About Us 🍽️🍴
 At Food Restaurant, we're passionate about food and dedicated to providing you with an extensive menu filled with mouthwatering dishes.
 Our restaurant website is your portal to a world of culinary delights, where you can explore our offerings, place orders online, and even make reservations for a fantastic dining experience.